Have you ever ported Forwarded one of those Netgear routers? I bet you have, many times.

-That's how messy the cyber universe is today; Not really, that's an example of the regular router without the DVR installed.
+That's how messy the cyber universe is today; Not, that's an example of the regular router without the DVR installed.

-You will be surprised how one DVR installation would change the whole edifice into a hacking portal.
-They are loaded with examples from artisans worldwide.
+It will surprise you how one DVR installation would change the whole building into a hackers gateway.
+It will infestation with all the bots from worldwide.
 China, Hongkong, India, Russia almost everywhere.
-Waiting outside until someone opens that windows or doors, to sneak in quietly.
+Waiting outside until someone opens that back-doors, to sneak in.

 Check this out - DVR that getting one thousand thousands of attacks in real time statistics.

 Hikvision has the most significant amount of installation, and attackers check daily.